Aquabbas/writing_gleam/README.md

 ```

 **Note:** The `..` is called the `Spread Syntax` and is used to **"discard fields that are not required"**

 ---

+What is `Linear Time` exactly, in Computer Science?

+What are other types of `Time` in Computer Science?

+---